403pagelabs/outbound-operator/README.md

 # Outbound Operator

 A plugin that logs, blocks and rewrites outbound HTTP requests from your WordPress site.
+The plugin update code will pull from this Github repo and not wordpress.org.

 ## Features